 Christina Hahn – Office Administrator

 As office administrator, Christina is involved in many key facets of Vital Sources both behind the scenes and out in front.
-You may encounter her welcoming spirit in the reception area upon arrival, answering your phone call, or moving about our building attending to the needs of our office space, clients and clinicians.
-Christina can answer questions you may have and connect you to the person to help you if she herself cannot.
+You may encounter her welcoming spirit in the reception area upon arrival as part of our administrative team, or moving about our building attending to the needs of our office space, clients and clinicians.
+Christina can answer questions you may have regarding payments and billing for your session.
 She is a graduate of James Madison University, B.S. in Psychology with experience in both counseling centers and school settings.
-She looks forward to graduate studies to develop her professional identity in the field of psychological services.
+She is currently pursuing her Master’s in Clinical Social Work at the University of Maryland.
 Christina enjoys adventures of life with her husband, two dogs and many friends and is a resident of Frederick County.